WorldVistA/VistA/Documentation/ContributorInstructions.rst

 Merge a Topic
 +++++++++++++

-After a topic has been reviewed and approved in Gerrit it may be submitted to the upstream repository.
+After a topic has been reviewed and approved in GitHub it may be submitted to the upstream repository.

 **Only developers authorized by OSEHRA may perform this step.**

-Use the "Submit Patch Set" button that appears on the change review page.
+Use the "Merge pull request" button that appears on the change review page.

 Delete a Topic
 ++++++++++++++